- Getting started with git

 When you work in your local repository:

-# review current status git status # after editing a file, save and commit git add path/to/file git commit -m "useful commit message" # you can combine the two previous commands git commit -m "commit and add files" -a # delete a file from the repository git rm path/to/file # and commit the change git commit -m "delete path/to/file since it's obsolete"
+# review current status git status # after editing a file, save and commit git add path/to/file git commit -m "implemented new feature A" # you can combine the two previous commands if you only modified an existing file git commit -m "fixed bug #123 by verifying input data" -a # delete a file from the repository git rm path/to/file # and commit the change git commit -m "delete path/to/file since it's obsolete"

 This was only saving your change locally and did not (yet) push it to your remote!
 You can do many changes without pushing to your remote, depending on your work style and collaboration mode.